imbm-dltheory/imbm-dltheory.github.io/workshop.md

                 </tr>
             </tbody>
         </table>
-        <p>Each session include 30 or 45 minute talks.
-If we have space, we will schedule discussion and brainstorming sessions on Friday.
-However, everyone is welcome to use the venue for meetings before or after the scheduled talks.
-The full schedule will be announced later.
-Also, we will not be able to record the talks but we will post the slides here.  </p>
+        <p>Each session will include back-to-back 30-minute talks (25 + 5 for questions).
+During after hours and weekends, the venue will be available for informal discussions.
+The detailed schedule will be available soon.  </p>
     </p>
 </details>